 1. What is the graduate engineering online masters degree consortium, also known as the Commonwealth Graduate Engineering Program (CGEP)?

 CGEP is the Commonwealth of Virginia’s statewide, distance education program in graduate engineering.
-UVA, Virginia Tech, Virginia Commonwealth University, Old Dominion University, and George Mason University participate in the program, offering a set of non-research masters degrees to students in Virginia and beyond.
+UVA, Virginia Tech, Virginia Commonwealth University, Old Dominion University, Virginia State University, and George Mason University participate in the program, offering a set of non-research masters degrees to students in Virginia and beyond.
+The online graduate engineering programs offered by UVA were recently also called CGEP but are now referred to as Virginia Engineering Online (VEO).

 2. What UVA departments offer degrees through Virginia Engineering Online (VEO)?